Evo-DKD: Dual-Knowledge Decoding for Autonomous Ontology Evolution in Large Language Models: Architecture

 \subsection{Dual-Decoder Coordination via Dynamic Gating}

-A central innovation of Evo-DKD is the dynamic attention-based gating mechanism that coordinates the two decoders.
-The gating module acts like a moderator that observes the decoding process and adjusts the influence of each decoder’s output.
-At a high level, the gating mechanism addresses questions such as: Should the model focus on generating a structured element next, or elaborate more in text?
-Is the current structured proposal consistent with the textual reasoning so far?
+At a high level, the gating mechanism decides whether the model should next generate a structured element or elaborate in text, and whether the current structured proposal is consistent with the textual reasoning so far.

-Concretely, the gating module works as follows.
-At each decoding timestep \( t \), let \( h^{(s)}_t \) be the hidden state of the structured decoder and \( h^{(u)}_t \) be the hidden state of the unstructured decoder.
-The gating module takes these (and optionally the encoder context \( h^{(enc)} \)) to compute an attention score or weight \( \alpha_t \in [0,1] \) that represents the emphasis on the structured decoder at that step (with \( 1-\alpha_t \) naturally being the emphasis on the text decoder).
-This gating can be implemented with a small feed-forward network or attention layer that produces
+Concretely, at each decoding timestep \( t \), let \( h^{(s)}_t \) and \( h^{(u)}_t \) be the hidden states of the structured and unstructured decoders.
+The gating module takes these (and optionally the encoder context \( h^{(enc)} \)) to compute a weight \( \alpha_t \in [0,1] \) representing the emphasis on the structured decoder at that step (with \( 1-\alpha_t \) the emphasis on the text decoder):

-where \( \sigma \) is a sigmoid function.
-Alternatively, more complex gating like a softmax over multiple experts could be used, but here we essentially have two experts.
+where \( \sigma \) is a sigmoid; a softmax over multiple experts could generalize this, but here we have two.
 The decoders then receive a gating-adjusted context for the next token prediction.
 We recommend two strategies:

-\paragraph{Switching Mode:} Treat the gating output in a hard binary way - if \( \alpha_t > 0.5 \) (above some threshold), the model commits to a structured token at step \( t \); otherwise, it generates a word in the unstructured explanation.
-In this scenario, the two decoders take turns producing tokens for their respective output sequences.
-The structured decoder might output a series of tokens corresponding to an entity name or relation, then the gating switches and the text decoder outputs a few words of explanation, and so on.
-However, uncontrolled switching could lead to a jumbled output, so typically we confine switching to boundaries of meaningful segments (e.g., complete triple vs. sentence).
+\paragraph{Switching Mode:} Treat the gating output in a hard binary way—if \( \alpha_t > 0.5 \), the model commits to a structured token at step \( t \); otherwise, it generates a word in the unstructured explanation, so the two decoders take turns producing tokens.
+Since uncontrolled switching could lead to jumbled output, switching is confined to boundaries of meaningful segments (e.g., complete triple vs. sentence).